project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Transition-finance-for-farmers-with-benedikt-benedikts-beyond-farming-vision.md

 ---
-title: Transition Finance for Farmers with Benedikt - Benedikt's beyond farming vision
+title: Transition Finance For Farmers With Benedikt Benedikts Beyond Farming Vision
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-12-19)